-The majority of the Fund's investments are through pooled investment vehicles, both inside and outside of the ACCESS investment pool.
+The majority of the Fund's investments The majority of the Fund's investments The majority of the Fund's investment vehicles, both inside and outside of the ACCESS investment pool.
 The Fund also owns directly held property assets as well as investments in private equity, infrastructure, and private debt through its portfolios of alternative investments.